sanzceb/think-like-a-programmer/exercises/ch07/07/README.md

 ## Analysis

 We need a structure that allows arbitrary extra fields to be added but also retrieved.
-Throughout this chapter we have studied an implemented the symbol table, which allows to efficiently add and retrieve items.
-We use it to add and retrieve students, and we can use it in the same way to manage fields.
+Throughout this chapter I learned how to implement the symbol table, which allows to efficiently add and retrieve items.
+We used it to add and retrieve students, and we can apply it in the same way to fields.

-We are requested to use the standard library, so we will apply what was learned during the implementation of the symbol table of that was written for solving exercise 5.
+We are requested to use the standard library, so we will apply what was learned during the implementation of the symbol table that was written for solving exercise 5.
 This means we will look at the associative containers components of the standard library.